 Sandi is a self-confessed op-shop addict (she is REALLY good at spotting a bargain) and loves to read.
 She is a Diversity and Inclusion Consultant, a passionate gender equality advocate and writer.
 She lives in Bayside, Melbourne, with her husband, three children and an energetic Kelpie x named Pesca.

 Her professional career spans the fields of medical anthropology, women’s health, and diversity and inclusion.
 She has worked extensively in government and community organisations, as well as in academia across three Melbourne universities.
-Her writing has appeared in various blogs, academic reports and The Age.
 She currently teaches postgraduate studies at Deakin University.

 After many years of formal writing, in 2017, Sandi fulfilled her long-held dream to write creatively and enrolled in a year-long university course.

 Chasing the McCubbin is her debut novel.

 Sandi is currently writing her second novel, a sweeping WWII historical story based on incredible true events.